taniarascia/taniarascia.com/content/posts/2020-02-07-continuous-integration-pipeline-docker.md

 I won't supply the individual commands for the service because this will vary wildly, but what you'll do once you SSH into the deployment server will resemble this.

 - You'll want to find the currently running container and stop it.
+(You can do this by setting a `--name` on the container, and stopping and removing that container before setting the new one.)
 - Then you'll want to start up the new container in the background.
   - Add `--restart-unless-stopped` to ensure if something happens, Docker will restart the container.
   - Add `-d` to run it in the background, allowing you to escape from the script or run other commands.